Mass limits of the extremely fast-spinning white dwarf CTCV J2056-3014: Concluding remarks

-In this Letter, we stress that some macro and micro physical aspects such as rotation and pycnonuclear fusion reactions are of great relevance for the self-consistent description of the structure and assessment of stability of CTCV J2056-3014.
-As argued by~\citet{2020ApJ...898L..40L}, the mass inferred for this object was poorly estimated in the sense that it is based on the often-made assumptions of radial accretion, free-fall from infinity, and a shock near the WD surface so that the maximum temperature of the shock cannot be directly used to calculate the mass of the WD.
-Here, we used the EoS of a carbon WD accounting for electron-ion, electron-electron, and ion-ion interactions.
+In this paper we stress that some macro and micro physical aspects, such as rotation and pycnonuclear fusion reactions, are of great relevance for the self-consistent description of the structure and the assessment of the stability of CTCV J2056--3014.
+As argued by~\citet{2020ApJ...898L..40L}, the mass inferred for this object was poorly estimated in the sense that it is based on the assumptions often made when solving the structure equations in the X-ray-emitting region that is produced by a shock near the WD.
+These assumptions include radial accretion, free-fall from infinity, and a shock near the WD surface such that the maximum temperature of the shock cannot be directly used to calculate the mass of the WD.
+Here, we used the EoS of helium, carbon, oxygen, and neon WDs that accounts for electron--ion, electron--electron, and ion--ion interactions.
 For this EoS, we determined the mass density thresholds for the onset of pycnonuclear fusion reactions and studied the impact of microscopic stability and of rapid rotation on the structure and stability of WDs.
-Our analysis has lead to a minimum mass for CTCV J2056-3014 of $0.56~M_\odot$, and a maximum mass of around $1.38~M_\odot$.
-Even if a carbon WD has been used in our analysis, we have done the calculations also using different WD constitutions.
-The effects in the minimum mass value of J2056-3014 due to temperature and matter composition, where also a pure oxygen and a mixture of oxygen and neon WDs are considered, are shown to be negligible.
-If the mass of CTCV J2056-3014 should be close to the lower mass limit {at $T=10^4$ K, its equatorial radius would be on the order of $10^4$~km, due to rapid rotation.
-Such a value is significantly greater than the radius of a non-rotating WD of average mass ($0.6\, M_\odot$), which is on the order of $7\times 10^3$~km.
+Our analysis predicts a minimum mass for CTCV J2056--3014 of $0.53~M_\odot$ for a mixture of oxygen ($64\%$) and neon ($36\%$).
+We estimate the theoretical limit of the mass-central density region for future observations of WDs with rotation periods $P\geq 29.6$s.
+Should the mass of CTCV J2056--3014 be close to the lower mass limit at $T=10^4$ K, its equatorial radius would be on the order of $10^4$~km due to rapid rotation.
+Such a radius is significantly greater than the radius of a nonrotating WD of average mass ($0.6\, M_\odot$), which is on the order of $7\times 10^3$~km.

 Also, we stress an important point of our analysis.
-Very fast WDs with periods in the range of tens of seconds, even a white dwarf pulsar, have been detected in the past years.
-In order to spin so fast they need to be massive with a minimum mass limit determined by Kepler rotational frequency.
+Very fast WDs with periods in the range of tens of seconds, and even a WD pulsar, have been detected in recent years.
+In order to spin so fast, such WDs need to be massive, with the minimum mass limit determined by the Kepler frequency.
+The Zwicky Transient Facility is currently discovering large numbers of very massive and fast-spinning WDs~\citep[see][]{2021Natur.595...39C}.
+These and future observations will help us to better understand such objects.